sweattep/anonymous_quotes/README.md

 nor favors the rich over the poor

 >The words of the wise spoken in quiet are more acceptable than the cry of a ruler among fools

+>How does the man you love differ from any other, you most beautiful of women?
+How does the man you love differ from any other, that you should give us this charge?